-As payment plan options are continually being developed, many website owners struggle to decide which is the best option for their business.
+With the growing number of payment plans available, many website owners struggle to decide which is the best option for their business.
 Should they offer all the available options, or select only one?
 Do they ask their customers what they want, or make the choice themselves?
-We discuss what the benefits of offering a payment plan are, what your choice options are and how to choose the right one for your business.
+We discuss what the benefits of offering a payment plan are, what your choice options are and how to choose the right one for your business' website.

 Benefits of Offering a Payment Plan on Your Website

-For a business owner to want to offer a payment plan, there must be benefits for either their business, their customers or for both.
-Payment plan providers state that there are benefits for both parties, with common benefits including:
+For a business owner to want to offer a payment plan, there must be clear benefits for their business, their customers or for both.
+Payment plan providers state that there are benefits for both parties including:

 - customers can purchase items and use them now, paying the purchase price over several payments